During your studies

 As for lectures, you can decide yourself whether to attend them or not.
 Nonetheless, it is highly recommendable to do so.
 It is extremely difficult to pass the courses through self-study only.

 The grades for the examinations are determined by the respective examiners.
-The following grades are to be used for the evaluation of the examination performances
+The following grades are to be used for the evaluation of the examination performances:

 Grade Explanation